DAThriftPoC/common-thrift-hello-world/cpp/README.md

 The Thrift compiler will create the cpp\\src\\gen-cpp subdirectory of the base directory and place source code files there.

+8. Change your current directory to the cpp\\src subdirectory of the base directory.
+Open the environment.cmake file in a text editor and edit values of the listed environment variables.

-9. Change your current directory to the cpp subdirectory of the base directory and type:
+9. Change your current directory to the cpp\\src subdirectory of the base directory and type:
   ```
 > cmake .